ellismarkf/nimrod/README.md

 If a player takes all the sticks from one row, her turn is over, and the other player is free to take objects.
 At any point after a player has taken a stick, they are free to end their turn.

 The game is over when one player takes the last remaining stick.

-___
-### a note on code style
-Typically I'm obsessive about code readability.
-This project, however, had a 100 line limit, and to build such a stateful game in 100 lines I found myself sacrificing my usual insistence on short lines.
-I consider the React component the central portion of the game, and that component weighs in at 99 lines at the time of this writing.
-Is the method unscrupulous?
-Maybe.
-But the game works, and luckily for me, whitespace is not meaningful in Javascript.